 At this point you may start questioning such a classification.
 Doesn’t every eCommerce business need shipping or inventory management?
 And the answer is “no”.
-If you sell digital goods, or offer SaaS service.
+If you sell digital goods, or offer SaaS.
 In such a case there is no warehouse and no shipping process but the business itself still can be called eCommerce.

 It includes all the tools which are common for brick-and mortar stores.

 Toolkit for Manage Stage: Accounting, Inventory and Warehouse Management/ERP (Enterprise resource planning), Shipping and Order management integrations.

 - Accounting.
 If you’re just starting, you may think “Hey, I can do the 2+2 math and send 5 invoices per month manually, why do I even need accounting software?”.
 And you will be right.
 To some point.
 But as your business grows, you’ll definitely need to start using accounting software eventually.
 So it’s better to integrate and get familiar with it initially.

 - Inventory and Warehouse Management/ERP (Enterprise resource planning).
 If your business model is other than Drop shipping (or you sell digital goods), you’ll need a tool to manage the inventory.
 Otherwise customers will be ordering products that are no longer in stock, and the business may go bankrupt in terms of a few days.
 Note that ERP is much more than just an inventory management, but to keep this article simple we won’t dive into it any deeper.